Our Services

 Helpful Resources

-Alpha lipoic acid is a potent antioxidant that protects and repairs nerves by neutralizing free radicals, regenerating vitamins C and E, chelating metals, improving microvascular blood flow, reducing inflammation, and enhancing glucose metabolism.
-This combination stabilizes nerve function, enhances conduction velocity, and can ease diabetic neuropathy symptoms, especially in the feet.
+Alpha lipoic acid (ALA) is a powerful antioxidant that protects and repairs nerves through multiple pathways: neutralizing free radicals, regenerating vitamins C and E, chelating heavy metals, improving microvascular blood flow, reducing inflammation, and enhancing glucose metabolism.
+Together, these actions stabilize nerve function, improve conduction velocity, and can relieve diabetic neuropathy symptoms—particularly burning, tingling, and numbness in the feet.

-There are several important factors to consider, including optimal dosage, timing, potential side effects, and how ALA integrates into your overall diabetic foot care plan; see below for complete details.
+Key considerations include optimal dosage, timing, potential side effects, and how ALA fits into your broader diabetic foot care plan (see details below).

 Diabetic peripheral neuropathy—often noticed first in the feet—is a common complication of long-standing high blood sugar.
 Nerve damage can cause numbness, tingling, burning or shooting pains.
 Over time, reduced sensation can lead to injuries that go unnoticed, increasing the risk of infections or worse.